Touchstone Three: Appreciating the assets of the local community

 - What would they like to do to make that happen?

-Having set forth with this question on their lips it soon became clear that there were others in the community who felt the same; 40 members of the community helped to host conversations on their streets to get a broader conversation going covering the whole village & outlaying areas.
-This grew into a series of ‘Open House’ events (more like a party rather than a meeting) which attracted more people into the conversation, soon enough two things became clear:
+Having set out with these questions on their lips it soon became clear that there were others in the community who felt the same; indeed 40 members of the community helped to host conversations on their streets to get a broader conversation going which over time reached the whole village & outlying areas.
+This grew into a series of what they called ‘Open House’ events (which were more like parties than meetings, with food, laughter and some serious issues featuring) which attracted more people into the conversation, soon enough two things became clear:

-- Lots of people would like to be more connected
+- Lots of people would like to be more connected, they were just waiting to be asked

-Having spent time ‘In Discovery’ in the community it was clear that there was energy for change and people were up for contributing in their own way, many people had spoken about an event which used to be run by the community, a ‘treat’ a village tradition of over 100 years old where a meal and entertainment is put on for its older residents which a number of citizens took part in, it was remembered very fondly by those who’d experienced it.
-Many people had suggested it as something that not only would they like to do but they would help to make it happen.
+Having spent time ‘in Discovery mode’ in the community it was clear that there was energy for change and people were up for contributing in their own way, many residents had spoken about an event which used to be run by the community in the past, what was termed a: ‘treat’, a village tradition of over 100 years old where a meal and entertainment was put on to honour senior citizens of the community.
+These occasions were remembered very fondly by those who’d experienced them.
+Hence during the listening campaign many of the older residents and local natural historians had suggested it as something that not only would they like to do, but that they would also help to make it happen.

 That’s how the idea of an ‘Open Village’ came about – with individuals, groups and associations opening their doors and sharing their passions and interests.
-It was a party and everyone who lives in Clayton West was invited, a celebration of the groups, associations and individuals who make up the community and an opportunity to use the whole village as the stage, the community using the assets that it already had and celebrating what was working well to bring people together and tackle something that people had identified as being important – they wanted to know more people and to have the opportunity to contribute to their neighbourhood.
+What a wonderfully dynamic way to appreciate local passions, and local assets.
+It was a party and everyone who lives in Clayton West was invited, a celebration of the groups, associations and individuals who make up the community and an opportunity to use the whole village as the stage.

 The first Open Village event was held on a sunny Saturday in September and involved individuals and groups sharing their passions and interests with others in the village, it included:

-From people teaching others how to fish, to opening up their gardens and inviting neighbours round to visit through to more formal groups working with older people, young people all coming together in the spirit of community was a fantastic sight to see.
+As well as appreciating assets, residents began teaching others how to fish; sharing their gardens and inviting neighbours round to visit.
+More formal groups working with older people, young people all coming together in the spirit of community also emerged.
+So the very process of appreciating assets spurred neighbour into further and deeper collective action.

-There are many reasons to be inspired by the work of the community and Adele, Vicky and Jo whose role as Community Connectors and Builders helped weave the whole thing together, reflecting on my opening comments regarding Service led activities, I feel that the approach taken by Adele in Clayton West shows us that:
+There are many reasons to be inspired by the work of the community and Adele, Vicky and Jo whose role as community connectors and community animators helped weave the whole thing together:

 - By shifting the emphasis away from ‘art’ or whatever key driver an agency has – it opens up the possibility for a much more transformative and inclusive dialogue in the community.